arifsptra/arifsptra/README.md

 </p>

 <h2>About Me</h2>
 <p>I am a full stack developer based in Pati, Indonesia.
-I have a high enthusiasm for learning, and have an interest and like everything related to Software Development, Web development, System Administration, System Administration, DevOps, Networking, and the Internet of Things.</p>
+I have a high enthusiasm for learning, and have an interest and like everything related to Software Development, Web development, System Administration, DevOps, Networking, and the Internet of Things.</p>
 <p>I am currently completing my undergraduate education in Informatics Engineering at Dian Nusantoro University, Semarang.
 Now I focus on improving myself by learning new things every day so that I am now better than yesterday.</p>
 <p>See my personal website <a href="https://arifsaputra.my.id">arifsaputra.my.id</a> to know me more.</p>
 <p>👀 Now I’m looking to collaborate with other developer.</p>